tlverse/tmle3mopttx/README.md

 References
 ----------

+Coyle, J R. 2017.
+“Computational Considerations for Targeted Learning.”
+PhD thesis, U.C.
+Berkeley.

 Luedtke, A., and M. J van der Laan.
 2016.
 “Super-Learning of an Optimal Dynamic Treatment Rule.” *International Journal of Biostatistics* 12 (1): 305–32.

-R., Coyle J. 2017.
-“Computational Considerations for Targeted Learning.”
-PhD thesis, U.C.
-Berkeley.

 van der Laan, M. J, and A. Luedtke.
 2015.
 “Targeted Learning of the Mean Outcome Under an Optimal Dynamic Treatment Rule.” *Journal of Causal Inference* 3 (1): 61–95.